Marlon’s Press Kit

 I’ve always been interested in the written word.
 As a child, I read a lot of fantasy and science fiction books, and I wrote a lot of short stories and poetry.
 Over the years I’ve contributed to a lot of non-fiction manuals, white papers, and how-to guides, and I enjoy organizing information into words to help others.
 Mostly, I just like to help others and writing is a way I can do that.

-I just wanted control over my creation.
-My blog is basically self-publishing, so self-publishing a book was just a natural course for me.
+I like control over my creations.
+My blog is basically self-publishing, so self-publishing books is just a natural course for me.
+I like learning and improving on all of the processes required to publish a book, and I’m willing to put the work in.

 - Where do you get your ideas for books?